isaul19/whatsapp-web-aws/README.md

 6. Go to your S3 bucket, there a QR code in image format was saved, scan it.

-7. After about 20 seconds aprox, the server will be up, and you can now test the endpoints into documentation.
+7. After about 20 seconds aprox, the server will be up, and you can now test the endpoints into documentation http://localhost:3000/docs.